Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

   #
   * This will require me to add the user token to my XSS that appears in the requests for the password change from the DVWA page.
     But since my HTML page can't be compliant with the referrer header, I'll have to do this from the same host.
+  * Since the request will contain my unique cookie, I don't have to specify it in the payload.
   * I've attempted to go back to the XSS (Stored) page on the same security level and enter this into the name field with no alerts popping up:
    <img<meta>><<meta>img onload=alert(1) src="/dvwa/vulnerabilities/csrf/?password_new=pswd&password_conf=pswd&Change=Change">
   * Instead of using the <img<meta>> tag, I did <body<meta>><<meta>body onload=alert(1) src="/dvwa/vulnerabilities/csrf/?password_new=pswd&password_conf=pswd&Change=Change">